dpaletti/orti/README.md

 license identifiers, and full license texts are available in the [`LICENSES/`](LICENSES/) directory.

-A LICENSE file is provided in the root directory as the most representative license for the project.
+License files are also provided in the project root directory to be correctly displayed in Github.